First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 White Card

 A White Card is mandatory for those who want to work in the construction industry.
-Similar to RSA, you can complete a one-day course or opt for an online course.

-The cheapest White Card online course during my working holiday was in Queensland, as you can see above!
+The cheapest White Card online course during my working holiday was in Queensland, as you can see above.

-Taxes working holiday makers and students
+Taxes for working holiday makers and students

-In your payslips you will find an acronym PAYG (Pay As You Go) that means that the 15% are already included from your employer, and you don’t need to do anything!
-Back in the day, Australia had a tax-free threshold for backpackers till $18,200, which doesn’t apply anymore!
-So yes, it used to be different in the past, but not anymore, so don’t believe these myths.
+In your payslips you will find the acronym PAYG (Pay As You Go), which means that the 15% is already included from your employer, and you don’t need to do anything!

 If you earn more than $45000, you automatically fall into the following tax brackets from the first dollar you earn above $45,000: